 3B-1.
 Designating SSO/TH/Joint TH and PH-RRH Component Projects to Serving Persons Experiencing Homelessness as Defined by Other Federal Statutes.
 (Rural Set Aside Only) Special NOFO Section VII.C.
 Is your CoC requesting to designate one or more of its SSO, TH, or Joint TH and PH-RRH component projects to serve families with children or youth experiencing homelessness as defined by other Federal statutes?
 No 3B-2.
 Serving Persons Experiencing Homelessness as Defined by Other Federal Statutes.
 (Rural Set Aside Only) Special NOFO Section VII.C.
 You must upload the Project List for Other Federal Statutes attachment to the 4A.
 Attachments Screen.
-If you answered yes to question 3B-1, describe in the field below: 1. how serving this population is of equal or greater priority, which means that it is equally or more cost effective in meeting the overall goals and objectives of the plan submitted under Section 427(b)(1)(B) of the Act, especially with respect to children and unaccompanied youth than serving the homeless as defined in paragraphs (1), (2), and (4) of the definition of homeless in 24 CFR 578.3; and 2. how your CoC will meet requirements described in Section 427(b)(1)(F) of the Act.
+If you answered yes to question 3B-1, describe in the field below: 1. how serving this population is of equal or greater priority, which means that it is equally or more cost effective in meeting the overall goals and objectives of the plan submitted under Section 427(b)(1)(B) of the Act, especially with respect to children and unaccompanied youth than serving the homeless as defined in paragraphs (1), (2), and (4) of the definition of homeless in 24 CFR 578.3; and n/a